 2.3 Pageviews: Bypass ad-blockers for more accurate views

 Estimates are that around ~25% of internet users have ad blocker software installed.
-Usually the younger the audience, the more ad blockers are installed.
-Not only do they block advertisements, but they block certain analytics scripts like Google Analytics as well.
+Usually, the younger the audience, the more ad blockers are installed.
+Not only do they block advertisements, but they also block certain analytics scripts like Google Analytics.

 Sometimes our script is blocked as well.
-By setting up our ad blocker bypass we make sure that all your page views are counted for.
+By setting up our ad blocker bypass, we ensure that all your page views are counted.

 2.4 Unique visitors